openucx/xccl/README.md

-# MCCL - Mellanox Collective Communication Library
+# XCCL - Mellanox Collective Communication Library

-The MCCL library framework is a continuous extension of the advanced research and development on extreme-scale collective communications used by Mellanox for HPC, AI/ML application domains.
-The MCCL library implements "Teams API" concepts which is flexible and feature-rich for current and emerging programming models and runtimes.
+The XCCL library framework is a continuous extension of the advanced research and development on extreme-scale collective communications used by Mellanox for HPC, AI/ML application domains.
+The XCCL library implements "Teams API" concepts which is flexible and feature-rich for current and emerging programming models and runtimes.

-## MCCL Goals
+## XCCL Goals

 * Provides collective operations for HPC and AI/ML programming models
 * Enables hierarchial collectives (dynamic and static hiearchies)